-This pumpkin fritters recipe is a great way to use up leftover vegetables and make an excellent lunch, side dish or even a main meal if you incorporate some cheese, meat or fish.
+This mashed potato and pumpkin fritters recipe is a great way to use up leftover vegetables and make an excellent lunch, side dish or even a main meal if you incorporate some cheese, meat or fish.

 My wonderful mother made these for me while she was staying with us at Christmas.
 They were absolutely delicious and would be an ideal recipe for children or vegetarian friends.